rebeccomas/bex-portfolio/content/work/river-city.md

 As part of this project, I also design social media posts for the marketing campaign that would point to the landing page.
 The posts needed to be engaging, and match the landing page in look and feel for continuity between the two experiences.

 ## Design
 I designed the landing page to have the impressive look and feel that a premier soccer league deserves, and to be easily navigable for a high conversion rate.
 The CTA buttons are sticky to the bottom of the browser, so users can easily access it whenever they are ready.
 For an impressive hero photo, I recolored an image from a River City FC soccer game with a duotone treatment of River City FC's light blue and dark blue brand colors.
 I used those same brand colors throughout the page for typography and other design elements.
-I created the social media ads to have a very similar look and feel, so that user's would know they were in the right place when they clicked the link to the landing page.
+I created the social media ads to have a very similar look and feel, so that users would know they were in the right place when they clicked the link to the landing page.

 ## Styles